-- We will ask you to complete questionnaires during September-October 2024, June-July 2025, and November-December 2025.
-You will be able to choose whether you complete these online (on your computer or smart phone) or via a phone or video call with a research assistant. - The questionnaires collect information about: - Your child's date of birth, gender, ethnicity, living arrangements. - Your gender, ethnicity, relationship status. - Ratings of your child's quality of life, mood, interest and pleasure. - Your well-being and care-related quality of life. - Resource-use for your child (e.g. healthcare, social care, educational services, medication use, and days missed from employment/education/training to care for your child). - If your child's educational setting is chosen at random to use Intensive Interaction, you will be invited to complete online training to learn how to use Intensive Interaction at home. - You will be given access to a training website and asked to complete 4 units about Intensive Interaction, which will take approximately 4 hours. - If you struggle to access the training website, where possible a Speech and Language Therapist will go through the training units with you either via a video call or in person, depending on the geographical location and the capacity of the Speech and Language Therapist. - A Speech and Language Therapist (who is also supporting your child's setting) will provide support weekly for the first 4 weeks and then monthly.
-This ongoing support will be via video call, phone or email according to need and is designed to build confidence and skill in using Intensive Interaction. - You will be asked to embed Intensive Interaction into your daily activities at home (for 18 weeks) with each session lasting around 5-15 minutes, depending on your child's needs. - $\circ$ We will provide you with a session record log to complete to log your Intensive Interaction sessions. - You may be asked to take part in an interview about your experiences of taking part in the study and using Intensive Interaction.
+- We will ask you to complete questionnaires during September-October 2025, June-July 2026, and November- December 2026.
+You will be able to choose whether you complete these online (on your computer, tablet or smart phone) or via a phone or video call with a research assistant. - The guestionnaires collect information about: - o Your child's date of birth, gender, ethnicity, living arrangements. - o Your gender, ethnicity, relationship status. - o Ratings of your child's quality of life, mood, interest and pleasure. - Your well-being and care-related quality of life. - Resource-use for your child (e.g. healthcare, social care, educational services, medication use, and days missed from employment/education/training to care for your child). - If your child's educational setting is chosen at random to use Intensive Interaction, you will be invited to complete online training to learn how to use Intensive Interaction at home.
+If you choose to complete Intensive Interaction training: - You will be given access to a training website and asked to complete 4 units about Intensive Interaction, which will take approximately 4 hours. - If you struggle to access the training website, where possible a Speech and Language Therapist will go through the training units with you either via a video call or in person, depending on the geographical location and the capacity of the Speech and Language Therapist. - A Speech and Language Therapist (who is also supporting your child's setting) will provide support weekly for the first 4 weeks and then monthly.
+This ongoing support will be via video call, phone or email according to need and is designed to build confidence and skill in using Intensive Interaction. - You will be asked to embed Intensive Interaction into your daily activities at home between January-May 2026 with each session lasting around 5-15 minutes, depending on your child's needs. - We will provide you with a session record log to complete to log your Intensive Interaction sessions. - You may be asked to take part in an interview about your experiences of taking part in the study and using Intensive

+Interaction.
 You don't have to agree to be contacted about participating in an interview if you do not want to.
 This will not affect your or your child's participation in the study.
 If you are interested in taking part in an interview, you will receive a separate information sheet and consent form for this.